 Treatment for Heroin Addiction

 The only true way to assure heroin is not detected in the urine is to not use it.
 You don’t have to continue to suffer, there is help available.
 If you or someone you love needs help with an addiction, our addiction specialists are available around the clock to assist you.
-Evoke Wellness MA offers evidence-based treatment programs to cater to the individual needs of each patient.
+Evoke Wellness at Cohasset offers evidence-based treatment programs to cater to the individual needs of each patient.
 Call us today to get yourself on the road to a lasting recovery!